utkarsh25bce10695/CAESAR-CIPHER-PUZZLE-GAME/README.md

-<h2># Message encrypt and decrypt app</h2>
-<h2>Overview</h2>
-This is a simple command-line application implemented in Python that allows users to encrypt and decrypt messages using the classic Caesar Cipher algorithm.
-It features a basic login system to access the cipher functionality.

-The Caesar Cipher is one of the simplest and most well-known encryption techniques.
-It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.

-<h2>Features</h2>
-Secure Access: Requires a username and password to start the game.<br>
-Encryption: Convert plaintext messages into encrypted cipher text using a shift key.<br>
-Decryption: Convert cipher text back into the original message using the same shift key.<br>
-Modulus Operation: Handles shift keys greater than 26 automatically ( key % 26 ).<br>
-Default Credentials: To run the cipher program, you must use the hardcoded default credentials:<br>
-  Field Value<br>
-Username: utkarsh<br>
-Password: utkarsh@123

-<h2>How to Run the Code
-Prerequisites</h2>
-You need to have Python installed on your system.
-This script was written and tested with Python 3.
-Running the Script
-1. Save the Code: Save the provided Python code into a file named, for example, caesar_cipher.py

-2. Open Terminal: Navigate to the directory where you saved the file.

-3. Execute: Run the script from your terminal using the following command: python caesar_cipher.py

-4. Login: You will be prompted to enter the username and password (see Default Credentials above).

-5. Use the Cipher: Once logged in, the program will guide you through encrypting or decrypting your messages and specifying the shift key.
-Code Structure

-The core logic is contained within two main functions:
-1. caesar_encrypt(message, key) : Encrypts the input message.
-2. caesar_decrypt(encrypted_message, key) : Decrypts the cipher message.

-Both functions use Python's built-in str.maketrans and translate methods from the string module for efficient character shifting
+Message Encrypt Decrypt

+Overview of the Project

+This project is a Python-based command-line application designed to secure text messages using the classic Caesar Cipher algorithm.
+The tool ensures privacy by implementing a basic authentication system before granting access to the encryption and decryption features.
+Users can transform plain text into ciphertext and vice versa by specifying a numeric shift key, making it a useful tool for understanding fundamental cryptography concepts.

+Features

+User Authentication: A built-in login mechanism that requires a specific username and password to access the application.

+Caesar Cipher Encryption: Converts readable text into encrypted strings based on a user-defined numeric shift.

+Caesar Cipher Decryption: Reverses the encryption process to retrieve the original message.

+Customizable Shift Key: Allows users to choose any integer as the key for shifting characters.

+Interactive Session: Features a while loop that allows users to process multiple messages without restarting the program.

+Input Handling: Automatically normalizes inputs to lowercase to ensuring consistent processing.

+Technologies/Tools Used

+Programming Language: Python 3

+Standard Libraries: string (used for alphabet manipulation)

+Interface: Command Line Interface (CLI)

+Steps to Install & Run the Project

+Prerequisites: Ensure you have Python installed on your machine.
+You can check this by running python --version in your terminal.

+Download: Download the message_encrypt.py file to your local machine.

+Open Terminal: Open your Command Prompt (Windows) or Terminal (Mac/Linux).

+Navigate: Use the cd command to navigate to the folder where you saved the file.

+cd path/to/your/folder

+Run: Execute the script using the following command:

+python message_encrypt.py

+Instructions for Testing

+To successfully test the application, follow these steps:

+Authentication:

+Launch the program.

+Username: Enter utkarsh

+Password: Enter utkarsh@123

+Note: Entering incorrect credentials will deny access and terminate the program.

+Encryption Test:

+When prompted "Do you want to decrypt or encrypt?", type: encrypt

+Shift: Enter 3

+Message: Enter hello

+Expected Output: khoor

+Decryption Test:

+Choose to continue when asked.

+Type: decrypt

+Shift: Enter 3

+Message: Enter khoor

+Expected Output: hello

+Exit:

+When asked "Do you want to do it with another message?", type no to exit the application.